Christine Frackelton, CD(DONA), CBS

 Outside of birth work:

-When not working with my amazing clients, I may be found in the backyard with one hand pulling weeds and another tossing the frisbee to Dobby the kookier, or in the kitchen chopping and cooking up fresh produce alongside my husband Rob (an award winning economics teacher), or needlepointing behind a door while I play hide and seek with our 3 children (ages 6-12).
-I also love giving back to my community, which I do by organizing a local doula support circle and serving in the Junior League of the Palm Beaches.
+When not working with my amazing clients, I may be found tossing the frisbee to my kooikerhondje Dobby, cooking up fresh produce alongside my husband Rob (an award winning economics teacher), or playing hide and seek with our 3 children (ages 6-12), typically while reading a book or needlepointing from behind the door.
+I also love giving back to my community.
+Currently I organize a local doula support circle and serve in the Junior League of the Palm Beaches.
 A Georgia native and former resident of Alabama, the Carolinas, and Virginia, one of my bucket list items came true when we moved in 2014 down here to the coastal subtropics.
 My bucket list also includes hiking the entire Appalachian Trail (I’m over half way finished!) and attending medical school when my children are a little bit older.

 Let’s hang out!

 Once upon a time in this spot, there were buttons to social media pages, but I much prefer meeting in real life.
-Please contact me at firstname.lastname@example.org or 561-827-3263 if you’d like to meet.
-I offer a complimentary initial meeting at various locations near downtown West Palm Beach, or can meet by zoom if need be.
+Please contact me at email@example.com or 561-827-3263 if you’d like to meet.
+I offer a complimentary 1 hour consultation at various locations near downtown West Palm Beach, or can meet by zoom or FaceTime.

 honors, experience, & Education